kumahq/kuma-website/app/_src/policies/service-health-probes.md

 - If the sidecar container is not ready then all inbound will have `health=false`.
 - If the side container is ready then the health of the inbound will be whatever is the readiness of the container which exposes the port used by the inbound.

+{% if_version lte:2.8.x %}
+### Kubernetes Probes

+Native [probe functionalities](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) are not supported until 2.9 release. `HTTPGet` and `gRPC` probes always fail when mTLS enabled and `TCPSocket` probes always succeed regardless of mTLS.

+{% endif_version %}

 {% if_version gte:2.9.x %}
 ### Application Probe Proxy

 For better lifecycle management Kubernetes has [readiness, liveness and startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-When using {{site.mesh_product_name}}, native probe functionalities are broken in different ways: `HTTPGet` and `gRPC` probes always fail when mTLS enabled and `TCPSocket` probes alway succeed regardless of mTLS.
-Application Probe Proxy is here to help: it listens on a non-mTLS port, handles probe requests from Kubernetes and forward them back to applications; it works by overrideing the probe definitions in the Pod so that probe requests will first be sent to the proxy.
+When using {{site.mesh_product_name}}.
+Application Probe Proxy listens on a non-mTLS port, handles probe requests from Kubernetes and forwards them back to applications.
+It works by overriding the probe definitions in the Pod so that probe requests will be sent to the proxy.

 For example, if we specify the following `HTTPGet` probe: